jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 Run **kubectl events security-playground -n security-playground-restricted** to see the Pod creation failures.

-This is why blocking at runtime with PSAs are a bit of a blunt instrument - you should also let people know earlier/lefter in the pipeline that this is going to happen (and they need to fix the PodSpecs) rather than have them scratch their head on why their pods are not launching.
+This is why blocking at runtime with PSAs are a bit of a blunt instrument - you should also let people know earlier/lefter in the pipeline that this is going to happen (and they need to fix the PodSpecs) rather than have them scratch their head on why their pods are not launching at run/deploy time.

 This table summarises our experiments in fixing this workload:
 |Exploit in the example-curl.sh|example-curl|security-playground|security-playground-restricted|security-playground-restricted + container drift enforcement|security-playground-restricted + malware enforcement|